• Skip to primary navigation

 Instructions

-• To start, remove the paper label from the outside of your 14 oz sweet condensed milk can and then use a can opener to open it.
+• To start, remove the paper label from the outside of your 14 oz can sweetened condensed milk and then use a can opener to open it.
 Discard the lid.
 Next, rip off a large piece of aluminum foil and wrap it tightly around the open can, covering the top and bottom.
 This step is vital, as you want to make sure that none of your dulce de leche can boil out of the can.

 • Place the trivet in your Instant Pot, and fill it up with enough water to cover about half the can.
 The amount of water will depend on the size of your Instant Pot, but for me it took about 10 cups of water.